marcusrbrown/marcusrbrown/SPONSORME.md

 I live in <span title="also, 🌵">☀ Arizona</span> with my five wonderful children.
 I've been passionate about Open Source software since I taught myself programming as a kid.
 If I see something broke, I fix it, that's how I've always been.

-I am employed full-time at @americanexpress. <span title="I enjoy the culture at Amex that confronts bias and inequality, champions diversity, and contributes to Open Source." >I contribute to the organization's GitHub repositories and also work on internal projects that I hope to open source.</span>

 ### 🙇🏽 Thank You

 I appreciate your sponsorship!
 Thank you for helping me to realize my goals and remain active in the community.